crownwangguan/template_flask/README.md

-# Flask Template
+# Flask

-This repo can be used to create a flask app.
+This repo can be used to create a flask online store app.

 To run the app:

 ```
 chmod +x entry_point.sh
-./entry_point.sh
+./entry_point.sh {your email address} {email password}
 ```

 Then go to url: `http://127.0.0.1:5000/`